Navaneethan-Datascience/Ecommerce_Data_pipeline/README.md

 - Python 3.8+
 - `pip` for installing dependencies
-- SQLite (bundled with most Python installations via the `sqlite3` module)[web:5][web:11]
+- SQLite (bundled with most Python installations via the `sqlite3` module)

-(Optional Azure alignment: In a cloud deployment, these components would map to Azure Data Lake Storage, Azure Data Factory/Databricks for orchestration and transformation, and Azure Synapse Analytics for warehousing.)[web:3][web:5][web:9]
+(Optional Azure alignment: In a cloud deployment, these components would map to Azure Data Lake Storage, Azure Data Factory/Databricks for orchestration and transformation, and Azure Synapse Analytics for warehousing.).

 ### Installation